K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-1-0]

 ### <div id='45'/> 3.2.1.3.1.1.
 Modify Application Name
-1. Click ① sub menu and click list ② "Change Name".
+1. Click ① sub-menu and click list ② "Change Name".
 ![3-2-1-3-1-1-0]

 2. Enter the new name of the application.
-Click imaged button ①“Save” to complete modifying application name.
+Click imaged button ①“Save” to complete modifying the application name.
 ![3-2-1-3-1-1-1]

 ### <div id='46'/> 3.2.1.3.1.2.
 Restart Application